 To understand the likely link between heart and gums, it helps to understand periodontal disease, also known as gum disease.

 Periodontal disease is an infection of the gums.
 It is caused by a buildup of plaque on the teeth.
-Plaque is the film that forms on teeth when bacteria, or germs, grow on them.
-Regular brushing and flossing help remove the germs and film.
+Plaque is the film that forms on teeth when bacteria, grow on them.
+Regular brushing and flossing help remove the bacteria and film.
 But after plaque hardens, it takes a dental professional to remove it.

-The Food and Drug Administration says about 75% of Americans older than 35 have periodontal disease.
+The Center of Disease Control and Prevention says about half of Americans age 30 and older have periodontal disease.
 Many of us have had a mild form that causes gums to redden and swell.
 But that can turn into a more serious form.

 Another theory is that the inflammation caused by periodontal disease contributes to swelling of the arteries.
 This limits the path through which blood can flow.
 And, it makes it easier for a clot to block these already narrowed pathways.

 A study presented at the American Heart Association's Scientific Sessions 2011 found more evidence of a connection.
 It also underlined the importance of professional cleanings.
 More than 100,000 people in Taiwan took part in the study for seven years.
-Those who had professional tooth cleanings had a lower risk of heart attack and stroke.
-Heart attack risk was 24% lower.
-Stroke risk was 13% lower.
-That's compared to those who never had a dental cleaning.
+Those who had professional dental cleanings had a lower risk of heart attack and stroke.
+Heart attack risk was 24% lower and stroke risk was 13% lower, compared to those who never had a dental cleaning.
 Hsin-Bang Leu, M.D., was a co-author of the study.
-She said professional cleanings appear to reduce the growth of germs that can lead to heart disease or stroke.
+She said professional cleanings appear to reduce the growth of bacteria that can lead to heart disease or stroke.

 Anyone can get it.
 And many of us have had a mild form.
 But those at greatest risk are: